ron-rivest/MIT-6.S898-climate-change/overview.md

 to register as "listeners"--there just won't be room enough on Tuesdays.

 However, the guest lectures on Fridays (in 6-120) will be open to the general MIT community.
-If you would like to be on the mailing list for these lectures, please send email to Henri Drake <hdrake@mit.edu>.
+If you would like to be on the mailing list for these lectures, please send email to Henri Drake at <hdrake@mit.edu>.

 **Website**